goatcorp/DIPs/text/17-automated-build-and-submit-pipeline.md

 </ProjectExtensions>
 ```

+(Note that the `IconUrl` obeys current rules for asset URLs.
+More work might be done on this in the future.)

 When submitting a plugin for the first time, the developer creates the file with the relevant details filled in, and creates a PR.
 A GitHub Action will retrieve the repository at the specified commit, attempt to build it through the GitHub Actions server pool, package it with DalamudPackager, and produce an artifact that can be downloaded and loaded into Dalamud for testing by a goatcorp plugin reviewer.
 If accepted, the PR is merged, and the artifact is deployed to DalamudPlugins.

 When a new version of a manifest is merged, a GitHub Action will build the repository through the GitHub Actions server pool, as with initial submission, and the resulting artifact will be deployed to DalamudPlugins automatically.
 The developer does not need to do anything after the manifest update has been merged.